MIDI timecode

+MIDI time code (MTC), previously known as MSMPTE, was adopted by the MIDI Manufacturer's Association in 1986, modifided, and re-approved in February 1987.
+The MIDI association gave Chris Meyer a lifetime achievement award in 2025, covering his work on this and other MIDI standards (MMC, MIDI scene control).

-MIDI time code (MTC) embeds the same timing information as standard SMPTE timecode as a series of small 'quarter-frame' MIDI messages.
+MTC embeds the same timing information as standard SMPTE timecode as a series of small 'quarter-frame' MIDI messages.
 There is no provision for the user bits in the standard MIDI time code messages, and SysEx messages are used to carry this information instead.
-The quarter-frame messages are transmitted in a sequence of eight messages, thus a complete timecode value is specified every two frames.
-If the MIDI data stream is running close to capacity, the MTC data may arrive a little behind schedule which has the effect of introducing a small amount of jitter.
-In order to avoid this it is ideal to use a completely separate MIDI port for MTC data.
+The quarter-frame messages are transmitted in a sequence of eight messages; thus, a complete timecode value is specified every two frames.
+If the MIDI data stream is running close to capacity, the MTC data may arrive a little behind schedule, which has the effect of introducing a small amount of jitter.
+In order to avoid this, it is ideal to use a completely separate MIDI port for MTC data.
 Larger full-frame messages, which encapsulate a frame worth of timecode in a single message, are used to locate to a time while timecode is not running.

-Unlike standard SMPTE timecode, MIDI timecode's quarter-frame, and full-frame messages carry a two-bit flag value that identifies the rate of the timecode, specifying it as either:
+Unlike standard SMPTE timecode, MIDI timecode's quarter-frame and full-frame messages carry a two-bit flag value that identifies the rate of the timecode, specifying it as either: